venkat-sia/techdocuments/KB/metrics_by_brand.md

 ## Product Master (yet to develop)(seller can enter or edit the brand name)
 1. the seller/AM enters the brand name or select the graas brand from the drop-down for the product (seller SKU)
-2. create a new graas brand id or update the existing graas brand id into the product master for the product
+2. create a new graas brand id or update the existing graas brand id into the product master and inventory for the product